Skip to main content

 whose names were given to the awards.
 (See the ICMI Bulletin No. 51, December 2002, pp. 14-15, for brief information on Felix Klein an Hans Freundenthal two eminent scholars and past presidents of ICMI and also their cameos accessible on the ICMI history website.)

-On the reverse side appeared between 2003 and 2016 the logo of ICMI, surrounded by the name of the Commission, written in French and in the form of a circle, Commission internationale de l’enseignement mathématique.
-This is a testimony to the intensive use of French in the early years of ICMI, as is reflected, for instance, in the issues from that period of the journal L’Enseignement Mathématique, the official organ of ICMI since its inception.
-The medals presented in 2021 have on the reverse side written the name of the awardee.
+On the reverse side of the medals the name of the awardee is written (since 2020).
+Betwen 2003 and 2016 the logo of ICMI, surrounded by the name of the Commission, written in French and in the form of a circle, Commission internationale de l’enseignement mathématique was written.
+In 2020 it was decided to personalize the medals on the reverse side.

-The design and production of the medals awarded between 2003 and 2021 was done at École Boulle in Paris, a renowned French school of art and design.
+The medals awarded between 2023 and 2020 were designed and produced at École Boulle in Paris, a renowned French school of art and design.
 Founded in 1886, École Boulle is named after a famous cabinet-maker of King Louis the 14th, André-Charles Boulle, after whom is also named a well-known curved chest of drawers.
 The ICMI medals, produced as a project in a course for students completing their degree at École Boulle, were conceived and made by Thomas Soufflard.
 The technique used by the student is that of modelled engraving, where a hollowed or relief motif is obtained by cast, strike, or ornamentation.
 The engraving was made by hand and the first medals were stroke-pressed a few weeks before ICME-10 at the Monnaie de Paris, using a special 600-ton press.